jupyter/enhancement-proposals/118-restart-clarification/restart-clarification.md

 we concluded that is is likely most users want restart to only restart the kernel and not potentially reschedule resources.
 Therefore, a new message was not the best option.
 For the vast majority of kernels (local subprocesses), this change is a no-op because restart-in-place is the same as a hard restart since it is the toplevel kernel process.

+For users that want a hard restart, a stop followed by a start continues to be available.
+While this may be less convenient, a UI can trivially hide this two call process from the user.

 # Prior art